Bloodhound Gang: Hard-Off and future (2008–present)

-In February 2014, Jimmy Pop wrote on Twitter that he was recording vocals every day for the album.
+In February 2014, Pop wrote on Twitter that he was recording vocals every day for the album.
 On August 8, a new single entitled "Chew Toy" was announced, along with a pre-order of the vinyl with a release date of August 19.
 The song was uploaded to YouTube later that day.
 "American Bitches" was released on the band's YouTube account October 20, with a vinyl release date of late December 2014.
 "Dimes" was released on February 24.

 "Clean Up in Aisle Sexy" was released May 12, along with remixes by Mike Emilio, M.I.K.E.
 Push, and Psyko Punkz.
 In September 2015, a fifth single from the album, the new wave-inspired "Uncool as Me", featuring Joey Fatone, was released.
 Pre-orders for the album began in October 2015, with a release window of early December.
 The album, Hard-Off, was released on December 18, 2015.

 In July 2016, MVD Audio reissued Hooray for Boobies on blue vinyl; One Fierce Beer Coaster followed on yellow vinyl that September.
 Both releases were limited to 1,500 copies.

 In an interview with the German site KinKats on March 4, 2017, Hasselhoff joked that the Bloodhound Gang would only reform and tour if Donald Trump was impeached.
-In an interview with the German site Promiflash at the end of 2017, however, he clarified that the band had broken up in 2013 after the Ukraine and Russia incidents, expressing his regrets for his actions.
-When asked in the same interview about the current status of the group, he stated that he was unsure if they still existed, but added that he would still be considered a member.
+When asked in another interview later in 2017 about the current status of the group, he stated that he was unsure if they still existed, but added that he would still be considered a member.

 On March 27, 2020, a 20th anniversary vinyl reissue of Hooray for Boobies, including remixes, was released.

-Controversies

-"Yellow Fever" and anti-East Asian allegations

-Geffen Records refused to release the song "Yellow Fever" because of its graphic lyrical content about East Asian women, including lyrics like "Like an Oriental rug, 'cause I lay her where I please, then I blindfold her with dental floss and get on my knees" and "Oh me Chinky, she's so kinky, got me hot like Nagasaki, burnin' up like napalm, burstin' like an A-bomb."
+In July 2023, Pop said that he is still working on making Bloodhound Gang music, with new songs in development.

+In October 2024, Hasselhoff posted a video to his Instagram account implying that the Bloodhound Gang would return and mockingly claiming that the band's return would be bigger news than the Oasis reunion, Linkin Park Scientology controversy, Dave Grohl infidelity scandal, and Sean Combs sexual misconduct allegations.

+In July 2025, Pop posted a series of images to his X account, revealing that the band had begun recording demos with Adam "The Yin" Perry and Daniel P. Carter for the upcoming new album at a studio in Malta.